 When it comes to pro se divorce, the biggest draw is obviously the price.
-Handling matters yourself is often exponentially less expensive.
+Handling matters yourself often ends up exponentially less expensive.
 Good divorce lawyers aren’t cheap.

-This strategy allows both sides to work together towards a common end.
+This strategy also allows both sides to work together towards a common end.
 It often results in less adversity and simpler cases tend to resolve much faster.

 What are the risks?